SoumitraKar/LimberDB/README.md

 # DATABASE ROUTES FOR LIMBER PROJECT

 Limber is a agile management app.
 Used to plan and follow through your project using agile rules.
 This is one half of limber project.
 This only considers the backend and routes of the project.
+For full project download the LimberUI project as well and run.

 The link for UI of Limber : https://github.com/SoumitraKar/LimberUI